ORCID/ORCID-Source/orcid-integration-test/src/test/manual-test/README.md

 5. Attempt to edit the biography of the record- click the link to resend the verify email in the warning that comes up
 6. Visit https://qa.orcid.org/signout
 6. Visit https://www.mailinator.com and check the inbox for ma_test_[DD][month][YYYY]@mailinator.com
-7. Verify there are three messages, Thanks for registering and two reminders to verify your email address
+7. Verify there are three messages -- Thanks for registering and two reminders to verify your email address
 8. Open message from support@verify.orcid.org with subject [ORCID] Welcome to ORCID and click the email verification link
 9. When redirected to https://qa.orcid.org/signin, sign in using ma_test credentials created in previous steps
 10. Replace [orcid id] in this document with the 16 digit iD from the record